rdobrik/dfinity-agent/README.md

 # dfinity-agent
+# !
+This project has been moved to <a href="https://github.com/ic4j/ic4j-agent">https://github.com/ic4j/ic4j-agent</a> .
+Candid classes are now in the separate project <a href="https://github.com/ic4j/ic4j-candid">https://github.com/ic4j/ic4j-candid</a> .Please update your dependencies, we also renamed package name to org.ic4j.
+Names of classes and interfaces are same.

 Java Agent for The Internet Computer is a set of native Java libraries to connect remotely to the Internet Computer applications.

 <a href="https://dfinity.org/">